lpy0315/TimeControl/README.md

 In this mod version, you can place the derailleur anywhere in the game window.

+You need to click the slider to change the speed.
+You can't drag the slider.

 Thanks to miner for his guidance.